Transmission Line Architecture

 Spider / Suspension Path

 Dissipates mechanical energy at the suspension assembly, reducing intermodulation distortion at the driver level before it enters the acoustic chain.
-Scales with driver diameter.
-Active in TTL™ only.
+Contribution scales with driver diameter — becomes the dominant PAR advantage at 15″ and above.

 Lower mechanical noise floor